urban-tep/DDF-SDD/source/groups/group___core_w_p_s.rst

 - retrieves the DescribeProcess() of the previously discovered process to describe the process with input and ouput parameters and create a WpsProcessOffering;
 - submits, controls and monitors processing via the Execute() of the WPS server of a WpsProvider

-Below, the sequence diagrams describe the the previously listed functions.
+Below, the sequence diagrams describe the previously listed functions.